1. The Board, its Committees and Management

 standing committees), the Special Preferred Stock Committee, the

-Capital Committee (both temporary committees) and various subcommittees.
+Capital Committee and the Capital Plan Committee (all temporary committees) and various subcommittees.

 In general, committee members will be appointed by the Board, with consideration given to the experience of individual Directors and their desires.
 Each other standing committee of the Board (which shall not include temporary committees or subcommittees) will be comprised of a majority of independent outside Directors.
 It is the sense of the Board that consideration should be given to rotating committee members periodically, but the Board does not feel that rotation should be mandated as a policy.